HeartBankAcademy/consensys-academy/README.md

 #### User browses Categories
 From home page click on *Browse All Callections*
-User (can also be collector) is presented with list of Categories User clicks on Category
+User (can also be collector) is presented with list of Categories in Tree format User clicks on Category expander
 User is presented with list of collections for that category User clicks on Collection
 User is presented with list of items in that Collection